lasuzuki/dtn-gcp/IONconfig_file.md

 `1` is the distance between the nodes, measured in light seconds, also sometimes called the "one-way light time" (here, one light second is the expected distance).

+## Specify the maximum rate at which data will be produced by the node

 ````
 m production 1000000
 ````

-specifies the maximum rate at which data will be produced by the node.

 `m` specifies that this is a management command.